 Nutritional Balancing Acts

 Using innovative frameworks of nutritional ecology, including the geometric framework and the right angle mixture triangle, we are investigating the nutritional priorities of folivorous and frugivorous monkeys and apes.
 Since evolutionarily animals will ingest the balance, amount and combinations of nutrients that enhance fitness, we are investigating the ways in which sympatric species make food choices that will prioritize the intake and/or balance of specific nutrients and toxins.
 This research has implications for understanding how individual food items contribute to meeting nutritional goals, and is important for understanding the evolution of human diet and primate sociality.
-This research is conducted in collaboration with David Raubenheimer (Massey University, New Zealand).
+This research is conducted in collaboration with David Raubenheimer (University of Sydney).

 Intraspecific Variability in Primate Resources